Nonprofit Resources

 - Sales to the general public are minimal

-In addition, to remain tax exempt under this strategy these two criteria must be met:
+To remain tax-exempt under this strategy, two additional conditions must be met:

-- The store must not be advertised to the general public
+- It must not be advertised to the general public.

 Strategy 3: Use Volunteers for Substantially All the Work